empshyamjeet/JSTS/README.md

-Here is the updated README content including the new features and improvements you implemented in your Playwright TypeScript Automation Framework:

 ---
 # Playwright TypeScript Automation Framework

 A robust, scalable automation framework for modern web applications using [Playwright](https://playwright.dev/) with TypeScript.
-This framework demonstrates best practices including Page Object Model (POM), modular folder structure, easy configuration for cross-browser, parallel, screenshot capturing, enriched reporting, and CI-ready testing.
+This framework demonstrates best practices such as the Page Object Model (POM), modular folder structure, configuration for cross-browser and parallel test execution, screenshot capturing, enriched reporting, and CI-ready setup.
 ---

 ## 🚀 Features

 - **Cross-browser testing** (Chromium, Firefox, WebKit)
-- **TypeScript** for strong typing and maintainability
+- **Strong typing** and maintainability with TypeScript
-- **Page Object Model (POM)** for organized, reusable code with a BasePage for common actions
+- **Page Object Model (POM)** using a shared BasePage for reusable actions
-- **Headless/Headed execution** modes
+- **Headless/Headed execution** support
-- **Parallel test execution** for faster runs
+- **Parallel test execution** for speed
-- **Test grouping** with `test.describe` for feature-wise organization
+- **Test grouping** with `test.describe`
-- **Tag-based filtering** for running Smoke or Regression suites
+- **Tag-based filtering** for running suites (e.g., Smoke/Regression)
-- **Automatic screenshots** captured on test failure (configurable to capture on all tests)
+- **Automatic screenshots** on failure (or for all tests, if configured)
 - **Rich HTML test reporting** with embedded screenshots and videos
-- **Video recording and tracing** to aid debugging flaky tests
+- **Video recording and tracing** for debugging
-- **Test data reading and utility support**
+- **Data-driven test support** via JSON/TS/JS files
-- **Configurable browser management** via Playwright projects
+- **Flexible browser management** using Playwright projects
-- **Support for all types of web elements using Playwright selectors**
+- **Comprehensive web element coverage using Playwright selectors**

 ---